-Post whole-year-of-working-from-home, more offices than ever before are going business casual, and some offices that were business casual are going completely casual.
-Employment shake-ups are causing more workers than usual to cross industry lines to take new positions, and many, many people are wrestling with what “business casual” even means anymore.
+After two-plus years of working from home, more offices than ever before are going business casual, and some offices that were business casual are going completely casual.
+Employment shake-ups and appealing job offers are causing more workers than usual to cross-industry lines to take new positions, and many, many people are wrestling with what “business casual” even means anymore.
 It’s a conundrum.

 The ratio of business to casual depends a lot on your industry as well as the culture of the particular office.
 Law and finance are still relatively conservative, for example, though that is changing rapidly.
-Whether you are at a new job or simply newly back to the office, look around and closely observe what others are wearing.
+Whether you’re at a new job or simply newly back in the office, look around and closely observe what others are wearing.
 The exact level or flavor of business casual will be decided, in the absence of an exhaustive HR directive, by herd instinct.
 Watch what your direct supervisor is wearing.

 A woman of my acquaintance said that she didn’t know what to wear at her new job and was probably going to wear all black, all the time.
 If black is your preferred neutral, that’s dandy!
 At the same time, I would advise against wearing literally only black.
-Black on black every day might possibly make a poor long-term impression unless you’re working at an art gallery or similar, so break up your black outfits with some color, and yes, accessories count!
-Red lipstick, a colorful scarf tied around your ponytail or a bright camisole under your black blazer will alleviate the visual weight of black with minimal effort.
+Black on black every day may get boring and doesn’t leave much room for expression.
+So, break up your black outfits with some color, and yes, accessories count!
+Red lipstick, a colorful scarf tied around your ponytail, or a bright camisole under your black blazer will alleviate the visual weight of black with minimal effort.

 As for shoes, look for comfort with style.
-Smoking slippers, loafers, wedge heels and block heels all have truly comfortable iterations but are often more professional-looking than ballet flats or clogs.
+Smoking slippers, loafers, wedge heels, and block heels all have truly comfortable iterations but are often more professional-looking than ballet flats or clogs.
 This might be the simplest category of business casual clothing!
-Open-toed shoes or nice sandals are fine, flip-flops are not.
-Crisp, slim cut sneakers are fine, grubby old trainers are not.
+Open-toed shoes or nice sandals are fine; flip-flops are not.
+Crisp, slim-cut sneakers are fine; grubby old trainers are not.
 If you wouldn’t wear it to a fancy brunch, don’t wear it to work.

-If you have a new job that calls for business casual attire or your office is just now adopting a business casual dress code, while it is natural to feel nervous about change we hope you’ll feel excited, too!
+If you have a new job that calls for business casual attire or your office is just now adopting a business casual dress code, while it’s natural to feel nervous about change, we hope you’ll feel excited, too!
 Your wardrobe will gain a great deal of versatility when you don’t have to set aside a portion of your clothing budget or closet space for “work clothes.”